DafoxTech/Releases/README.md

+# v40.2.0
+* added auto-shutdown (no-prompt) on selected android models (Android API version 21)
+   - This will be usable in case of power outage to prevent draining of android battery.

 # v40.1.9
 - Exit kiosk button click trigger changes
    * From double press volume+ changed to double press power and then volume+